SimonMarquis/Android-UrlSchemeInterceptor/README.md

 </resources>
 ```

-**That's it!** USI will automatically intercept the corresponding scheme.
+**That's it!** UrlSchemeInterceptor will automatically intercept the corresponding scheme.

 ## Manual trigger
 This demo application can be launched without any modification.
 Use this `adb` command to trigger the default url scheme with some parameters:
 ```shell
 adb shell am start \